 Although the community saw little significant population growth from 1983 to 1987, there was renewed enthusiasm for the physical development of the town.
 A shopping center was developed at the Highway 133/Main Street intersection, and efforts to promote tourism and economic development proceeded.
 A new, centrally located post office was opened in 1987.

 The early 1990s ushered in the most dramatic physical and socio-economic change to affect the Carbondale area since the decline of mining and oil shale.
 The Roaring Fork Valley began to grow at a rate not yet seen in the area, with the development of the Aspen Glen and River Valley Ranch neighborhoods.
 The community again experienced property-value appreciation, and began an unprecedented economic cycle that has continued through today.

 Through all the cycles of boom and bust, the Town of Carbondale has developed, and continues to promote, a sense of community, manifesting itself in the promotion of the artist’s community, public radio, community gatherings and events, and a proclivity for accepting a wide range of economic, social, and philosophical viewpoints into the community fabric.
-The Carbondale Council for Arts and Humanities, KDNK Public Radio, the Mountain Fair, Mount Sopris Nordic Council, Potato Day Celebration, and the Festival Las Americas are all examples of the vibrant sense of community connection.
+The Carbondale Council for Arts and Humanities (now Carbondale Arts), KDNK Public Radio, the Mountain Fair, Mount Sopris Nordic Council, Potato Day Celebration, and the Festival Las Americas are all examples of the vibrant sense of community connection.